-E. Legal Liability
+D. Legal Liability

-General Learning Goal: The student will be familiar with governmental and personal exposure to liability and the many "causes of action" which may result in civil suits.
+General Learning Goal: The student will demonstrate an understanding of governmental and personal exposure to liability and the many "causes of action" which may result in civil suits.

-- 1. The student will describe the provisions of law as they pertain to peace officer as delineated in Title 18, Article 8 of the Colorado Revised Statutes. - 2.
+- 1. The student will demonstrate an understanding of the provisions of law as they pertain to peace officers as delineated in Title 18, Article 8 of the Colorado Revised Statutes. - 2.
 The student will distinguish between torts and crimes. - 3.
-The student will identify, describe, and provide examples of the three basic categories of torts. - a.
+The student will demonstrate an understanding of the three basic categories of tort: - a.
 Negligent torts - b.
-Intentional torts

-- c.
-Constitutional torts

-- 4. The student will describe the two major causes of action in sexual harassment cases.

-- a.
-Quid pro quo harassment

-- b.
-Hostile work environment harassment

-- 5. The student will explain the civil procedure in suits involving governmental entities and individual officer.
+Intentional torts - c.
+Constitutional torts - 4.
+The student will demonstrate an understanding of the two major causes of action in sexual harassment cases: - a.
+Quid pro quo harassment - b.
+Hostile work environment harassment - 5.
+The student will demonstrate an understanding of the civil procedure in suits involving governmental entities and individual officers.

-"Civil Rights and Criminal Justice: Primer on Sexual Harassment" Colorado Peace Officer's Legal Source Book, Section 16
+Civil Rights and Criminal Justice: Primer on Sexual Harassment, Research in Action, Rubin (National Institute of Justice) Colorado Peace Officer's Legal Source Book, Section 16 (Colorado District Attorney's Council/Colorado Attorney General)

-F. Court Testimony
+E. Court Testimony

-General Learning Goal: The student will demonstrate an ability to communicate facts to a judge or jury through court testimony.
+General Learning Goal: The student will demonstrate an understanding of how to communicate facts to a judge or jury through court testimony.